marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 --------

-## the jouney to the cloud has to go through the edge - Dario Freddi
+## the journey to the cloud has to go through the edge - Dario Freddi
-* 5 stages of grief: denial, anger, bargainin, deperession, acceptance
+* 5 stages of grief: denial, anger, bargaining, depression, acceptance
 * technology is nothing, but a mean to enable a use case
 * technology is something which should not get in the way to do something
-* techn. and customer demand evolve fast than ever; turns out the learning curve is still there
+* techn. and customer demand evolve faster than ever; turns out the learning curve is still there
 * framework dev versus application developers
 * demand for technology is increasing
 * **Done is better than perfect!**